-When you think of Italy a lot comes to mind.
-Tranquil beaches, majestic mountains, beautiful women, delicious food, intricate clothing and of course fast cars and motorcycles.
-When it comes to motorcycles though the main brands that stick out the most are Ducati, MV Agusta and Aprilia.
-These motorbike manufacturers create some of the most beautiful machines on the planet.
-However, Italy is also home to many other small bike makers and one such brand is FB Mondial.
+When you think of Italy, a lot comes to mind – tranquil beaches, majestic mountains, beautiful people, delicious food, intricate clothing, and, of course, fast cars and motorcycles.
+For motorcycles, the brands that quickly come to mind are Ducati, MV Agusta and Aprilia, owing to the fact that they make some of the most beautiful machines on the planet.
+However, Italy is also home to many small bikemakers – one such motorcycle manufacturer is FB Mondial.

-FB Mondial might be unheard of in most parts of the world but, they have a very interesting history.
-They were one of the pioneers in the Italian motorcycle scene.
-The company was founded in 1929 and they dominated Motorcycle World Championships between 1949 and 1957.
-Mondial created some of the most advanced and successful GP road racers at that time.
-Just like many other Italian bike makers though, Mondial faced financial difficulty and had to shut shop in 1979.
-But again, just like some brands, Mondial was resurrected.
+FB Mondial might not be as popular as Ducati or Aprilia in most parts of the world, but it sure has a very interesting history.
+It was one of the pioneers in the Italian motorcycle industry.
+Founded in 1929, FB Mondial dominated Motorcycle World Championships between 1949 and 1957.
+It created some of the most advanced and successful Grand Prix road racers during that time.
+However, just like many other Italian bikemakers, Mondial faced financial difficulty and had to shut shop in 1979.
+And, again, just like some other brands, it too was resurrected.

-In India, Pune based Motoroyale has decided to add Mondial to their portfolio of niche motorcycles that already includes Hyosung, Norton, MV Agusta and SWM.
-The bike they have chosen to bring into the Indian market is the Mondial HPS 300.
-We finally got to take it for a ride and see what this little Italian motorcycle was all about.
+In India, Pune based Motoroyale has decided to add Mondial to its portfolio of niche motorcycles, which already includes Hyosung, Norton, MV Agusta and SWM.
+The Mondial bike it’s chosen to bring into the Indian market is the Mondial HPS 300.

-The downside though, is that this motorcycle is very small.
-It’s almost tiny and it looks and feels like a toy.
-The overall build quality once again looks more like a custom job instead of a factory-built machine.
-The use of materials, or the lack thereof, is not the best and the fit and finish was nowhere near being perfect.
-Then again, I do imagine some might like this custom feel of the bike.
+The downside, though, is that this motorcycle is very small.
+It’s almost tiny, and it looks and feels like a toy.
+And the overall build quality seems more like a custom job instead of a factory-built machine.
+The use of materials, or the lack thereof, is not the best and the fit-and-finish is nowhere near perfect.
+But, then, there are always those who will like the custom feel of the bike.

 Where’s the power?

 The overall engine refinement isn’t bad, but it’s not great either.
-There are a few vibrations felt at the high rev range.
-It is pretty efficient though, and I managed to average about 27km/l.
-The dual exhaust does have a nice note to it and it sounds like a rough scrambler.
+It does have vibrations at high revs, but not much.
+And it is pretty efficient.
+I managed to average about 27km/l.
+Plus, the dual exhaust has a nice note to it – making it sound like a rough scrambler.

 Can it dance?

-The HPS 300 is very light and the seat is pretty low to.
-The seating position is also on the aggressive side as you are crouched on the bike.
-But, this doesn’t necessarily mean that it will handle well.
-That, however, is the case though, and the HPS 300 handles really well.
-Thanks to the 41mm USD forks and the gas charged rear springs it feels pliant and planted on the road at all time.
-It is very easy to shift your weight and change direction.
+At 130 kilogrammes, the HPS 300 is very light.
+The seat is positioned pretty low too, making it on the aggressive side, as you’re always crouched on the bike.
+But this doesn’t necessarily mean that it handles well.
+In this case, however, it does – for the HPS 300 handles really well.
+Thanks to the 41mm USD forks and the gas charged rear springs, it feels pliant and planted on the road all the time.
+It’s very easy to shift your weight and change direction.
 The double-downtube frame has great potential and can easily handle more than what the engine has to offer.
-I guess it’s true then, that Italian bikes all handle really well.
-The brakes are also quite nice and ABS comes as standard.
+I guess it’s true, then, that all Italian bikes handle well!
+The brakes are also quite nice, and ABS comes as standard.

 Who is it for?

-The HPS 300 is not for a serious rider, nor is it for someone looking to invest in a good motorcycle.
-It carries a pretty high price tag and it doesn’t offer you much in terms of performance.
-What it does have is those great Italian looks and its unique crossover design.
-It definitely stands out and you will probably be the only one riding around with a FB Mondial badge on your motorcycle.
-I can only see a serious collector buying this motorcycle or someone who really loves to be in the spotlight.
-Either way, this is a niche bike and it will be bought by a niche buyer.
+The HPS 300 is not for a serious rider.
+It carries a pretty high price tag, and it doesn’t offer you much in terms of performance.
+What it does have is that great Italian look and a unique crossover design.
+It definitely stands out, and if you buy one you’ll probably be the only one riding around with a FB Mondial badge on your motorcycle.
+I can only see a serious collector buying this motorcycle, or someone who really loves to be in the spotlight.
+Either way, it’s a niche bike and will most likely be bought by a niche buyer.